STRRL/cloudflare-tunnel-ingress-controller/README.md

 - Done!
 Enjoy! 🎉

+## Alternative

+There is also an awesome project which could integrate with Cloudflare Tunnel as CRD, check it out [adyanth/cloudflare-operator](https://github.com/adyanth/cloudflare-operator)!

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.